Getting a Toll-Free Number — What You Need to Know

 Choosing a Toll-Free Number Provider

 Key to choosing a toll-free number is partnering with a company you can trust.
-According to FCC estimates, there are currently more than 350 RespOrgs operating today, ranging from small service providers to multinational telecom firms.
+According to FCC estimates, there are currently more than 350 RespOrgs operating today, ranging from small toll-free number service providers to multinational telecom firms.
 Each brings something different to the table.
 Some things you should consider when making a choice include:

-Choosing an 800 number provider is no different than making any other important decision about your business’ communications infrastructure — it takes research, planning, and a realistic understanding of what you’re looking for and what you can get for your budget.
+Choosing an 800 toll-free number service provider is no different than making any other important decision about your business’ communications infrastructure — it takes research, planning, and a realistic understanding of what you’re looking for and what you can get for your budget.

 The AccessDirect Difference